bedrisendir/capisim/cassandrabuild.md

 capisim implements same method signatures and mimics the behavior of original capiblock API.
-So, no code changes needed to use it.

 ### Steps to build Cassandra with capisim.
 1. clone bedrisendir/cassandra/aug1-capiflashcommitlog